danielwbeebe/Slovene-Language-App/PROPOSAL.md

 Slovolingo is an app modeled after Duolingo which allows users to learn Slovene, the language of Slovenia.

+Each new user will need to register.
+Visiting users can login.

+After logging in, the user will be directed to the main page, which contains the 'tree' of levels for learning Slovene.
+Moving up each level requires taking a quiz until the user has passed.
+After taking the quiz for level 1, the quiz for level 2 will become available.
+The same for levels 2, 3, etc. Any previously-completed quizzes can also be taken again for practice.

 The app will include 5 levels, teaching/testing the user on: (1) basics, (2) greetings, (3) family, (4) numbers, and (5) time.

+On the main page header there will be a drop-down menu with links to an "about the app" page and an option to logout.

 ## Wireframes